Rolling Out GPS Tracking Without Losing Your Team's Trust

 Why Location Tracking Fails

 Before you flip the switch, you need to answer some hard questions: Why are you tracking?
 What will you do with the data?
 Who has access?
 What happens when someone's location doesn't match expectations?
+The answers to these questions determine whether tracking helps or hurts your operation.

 The Privacy Conversation